reedjones/django-ranks/README.rst

 Django Ranks
 ============

-Not ready yet, DO NOT USE - but check back soon 🤠
+This is not ready yet, DO NOT USE - but check back soon 🤠

 Django Ranks is a generic Django app to 'rank' models with OpenSkill.py https://github.com/OpenDebates/openskill.py